-As it is shown in the following sequence diagram (Figure 6), the Pattern Orchestrator will choose to send the SPDI requirement to one or more Pattern Engines depending on the case.
+As shown in the sequence diagram of Figure 3-1, the Pattern Orchestrator will choose to send the SPDI requirement to one or more Pattern Engines depending on the orchestration requirements (e.g., sending network-related requirements to the network pattern engine, if such requirements are included within the orchestration specification).
 This will trigger a sequence of events that consists of several steps.
 Every Pattern Engine uses the available information from the monitoring components in each layer and in combination with the rules and facts already stored in Pattern Repository also in the same layer, reasons for the final status of the said requirement.
 In addition, the Pattern Engines that exist in the network layer as well as in the field layer, propagate their facts not only to their local Pattern Repository but at the Global Pattern repository as well.
 When the requirement is related to some VNFs then interaction with the NFV orchestrator will also occur in order for the final requirement status to be formed.

 For the needs of the communication between Pattern Engine and the Orchestrators, POST service requests have been developed such as addFact, insertRule and factUpdate.